lawd-farquhar/KCD2-Die-Optimizer/README.md

 # KCD2 Dice Optimizer (Farkle)

-This Python script helps you optimize your dice selection in the game of Farkle in KCD2.
-It calculates the expected value (EV) of different dice combinations and recommends the optimal 6-die combination based on your available dice.
-It also identifies the most likely roll and the highest-scoring possible roll for a given combination.
+This tool helps you optimize your dice selection in the game of Farkle in Kingdom Come: Deliverance (KCD).
+It calculates the expected value (EV) of different dice combinations and recommends the best 6-die combination based on your available dice.
+It also identifies the most likely roll, the highest-scoring possible roll, and more.

 ## Features

 *   **Dice Selection:** Choose from a comprehensive list of Farkle dice with varying probabilities gathered from u/Nigi_1 on Reddit via [https://www.reddit.com/r/kingdomcome/comments/1ijaac0/kcd2_dice_weight_table/](https://www.reddit.com/r/kingdomcome/comments/1ijaac0/kcd2_dice_weight_table/).
 You can specify the *quantity* of each die type you have.
-*   **Optimal Combination Recommendation:** The program uses a heuristic search to quickly find a near-optimal 6-dice combination from your selected dice, aiming to maximize the expected value (EV).
-It's not guaranteed to be *perfectly* optimal in all cases, but it's significantly faster than a brute-force search and provides excellent results.
+*   **Optimal Combination Recommendation:** The program uses a heuristic search to quickly find a near-optimal 6-dice combination, aiming to maximize expected value (EV).
+It's significantly faster than a brute-force search and provides excellent results.
 *   **Detailed Statistics:** For the recommended combination, the program displays:
     *   Expected Value (EV)
     *   Most Likely Roll(s) and their probability
     *   Highest Scoring Roll and its probability
     *   Probability of rolling at least one 1 or 5 (scoring probability)
-    *   Comparison of the selected combination's EV to the average EV of all dice combinations (with and without duplicates, as appropriate), displayed in:
+    *   Comparison of the selected combination's EV to the average EV:
         *   **Green:** Your combination's EV is above average.
         *   **Red:** Your combination's EV is below average.
         *   **Black:** Your combination's EV is exactly average.
-*   **User-Friendly GUI:** A graphical interface (built with Tkinter) makes it easy to select dice and view results.
+*   **User-Friendly GUI:** A graphical interface makes it easy to select dice and view results.
-*   **Handles Duplicates:** The program correctly handles duplicate dice selections.
-The "Standard Die" is allowed to have duplicates; any other dice will prompt the user for the quantity.
+*   **Handles Duplicates:** Correctly handles duplicate dice.
+"Standard Die" allows duplicates; others prompt for quantity.
-*   **Average EV Benchmarks:** The comparison uses the following benchmarks:
+*   **Average EV Benchmarks:**
-    *   Average EV with Duplicates: 584.39
+    *   Average EV with Duplicates: **584.39**
-    *   Average EV without Duplicates (except Standard): 576.86
+    *   Average EV without Duplicates (except Standard): **576.86**
-*   **Progress Indicator:**  A progress bar and status messages show the progress of the optimization process.
+*   **Progress Indicator:** A progress bar and status messages show the optimization process.
-*   **Persistent Selections:** Your dice selections and quantities are saved between sessions.
+*   **Persistent Selections:** Dice selections and quantities are saved between sessions.
-*   **Error Handling:** The program handles potential errors gracefully, displaying informative messages within the GUI.
+*   **Error Handling:** Handles potential errors gracefully, displaying informative messages.

 ## Installation

+**For ease of use, it's recommended to download the pre-built executable:**

+1.  **Download the Executable:** Go to the [Releases](https://github.com/lawd-farquhar/KCD2-Die-Optimizer/releases) section of this GitHub repository.
+Download the latest `.exe` file (e.g., `KCD2-Die-Optimizer.exe`).
+No other files are needed.
+This is a standalone executable.

+**Alternatively, to run from source code (requires Python):**

-1.  **Prerequisites:** You need Python 3 installed on your system.
-The script uses the `tkinter` library, which is usually included with standard Python installations.
-If you're missing it, you may separately install `tkinter`.
+1.  **Prerequisites:** You need Python 3 installed.
+The script uses `tkinter`, which is usually included with Python.
+If missing, install it separately.
 2.  **Clone the Repository:**

     ```bash